 5 Benefits of Breastfeeding You Need To Know About

-For sure there are many benefits of breastfeeding.
-The main one for a baby is that it’s the only way to give them all the nutrients they need.
-Breastmilk is made up of over 300 different components, including proteins, carbohydrates, fats, vitamins, minerals and water.
-These are all essential for your baby’s growth and development.
-If you’re breastfeeding your baby, you’ll also be able to make sure that they get exactly what they need from day one: no supplements will be necessary!
+For sure, there are many benefits of breastfeeding.
+The main one for a baby is that it’s the only way to give them all the necessary nutrients.
+Breastmilk comprises over 300 components, including proteins, carbohydrates, fats, vitamins, minerals, and water.
+These are all essential for your baby’s growth and Development.
+If you’re breastfeeding your baby, you’ll also be able to ensure they get exactly what they need from day one: no supplements will be necessary!

-Also antibodies can be passed from mother to baby through the breast milk.
-This means that your baby will probably get sick less often if you breastfeed him.
+Also, antibodies can be passed from mother to baby through the breast milk.
+This means your baby will probably get sick less often if you breastfeed him.
 When I read this, I thought, “Yes, let’s give Baby a good, healthy start in life!”

 Later, after reading some books, I found out that there were lots of other benefits of breastfeeding.
 For example, breastfed children are less likely to be obese when they grow up.
-In the last 20 years, studies show that breastfed babies grow up to have higher IQ compared to formula-fed babies.
+In the last 20 years, studies have shown that breastfed babies grow up to have higher IQs compared to formula-fed babies.
 This is even more noticeable with premature babies.

-But with breastfeeding, it is important to be flexible.
+But with breastfeeding, it is essential to be flexible.
 What works for other moms may not work for you.
 If you can’t breastfeed, you can express breast milk and feed that to your baby.
 If you need to go back to work and can’t express milk, then be grateful that you did manage to feed your infant colostrum in the first week of life.
-Is good to notice, that the milk made by human mothers is probably the best food for human babies.
+It is good to notice that the milk made by human mothers is probably the best food for human babies.

 5 Benefits of breastfeeding – Immunity

-As mentioned above, antibodies can be transferred from the mother to the baby through breast milk.
-Antibodies are a part of your immune system: they keep you healthy by fighting off bacteria and infections.
-A grown woman can make antibodies whereas newborns cannot.
-Thus, the antibodies in the breast milk will help your baby stay healthy until can make his own antibodies.
+As mentioned above, breast milk can transfer antibodies from the mother to the baby.
+Antibodies are a part of your immune system: they keep you healthy by fighting bacteria and infections.
+A grown woman can make antibodies, whereas newborns cannot.
+Thus, the antibodies in the breast milk will help your baby stay healthy until he can make his antibodies.
 It will happen at about one year of age.

 About breastfeeding – colostrum

 In the first 4 or 5 days after the baby is born, the milk from the breast is not white.
-Instead, it is sticky, yellowish in color, and there’s not very much of it.
-This special form of early milk is called colostrum.
+Instead, it is sticky, yellowish, and not very much of it.
+This particular form of early milk is called colostrum.

 Colostrum is the first milk that a mother produces after giving birth.
-It’s packed with antibodies, vitamins and minerals that help the baby’s immune system and digestive tract get ready for life outside of the womb.
-Colostrum contains different amounts of protein, sugars, and fats compared to the breast milk made later.
+It’s packed with antibodies, vitamins, and minerals that help the baby’s immune system and digestive tract prepare for life outside the womb.
+Colostrum contains different amounts of protein, sugars, and fats than breast milk made later.
 It has a higher concentration of antibodies.
-It seems as if nature has purposely designed mothers’ milk so that newborns get a good dose of antibodies when they first enter the world.
+It seems as if nature has purposely designed mothers’ milk so newborns get a good dose of antibodies when they first enter the world.
 After all, your baby was in a germ-free environment when he was in your womb.

-My friend, Vivi, breastfed her first child for 3 months and her second child for 9 months.
+My friend, Vivi, breastfed her first child for three months and her second for nine months.
 She noticed that the first child got sick more often than her second child.
 “I think it is because I didn’t breastfeed him as long,” she said.
-“I wish I knew, I would have breastfed him longer.”
+“I wish I knew; I would have breastfed him longer.”
 When her kids were older, she found no difference in their susceptibility to illnesses.

-Believe it or not, a baby has to do a lot of work when he breastfeeds.
-His tongue and lower jaw has to move up and down continuously to help “pump” the milk out.
-As well, the entire mouth needs to be active in order to maintain a good seal which is needed for suction.
+Believe it or not, a baby must do a lot of work when breastfeeding.
+His tongue and lower jaw have to move up and down continuously to help “pump” the milk out.
+Also, the entire mouth needs to be active to maintain a good seal, which is needed for suction.
 This constant movement of the mouth and tongue may lead to healthier jaw and teeth development.

-The muscles a baby uses when he sucks from a bottle is different from the muscles used when sucking from the breast.
-In bottle feeding, the liquid comes easier and faster.
-Sometimes the food comes out too fast and baby has to push his tongue forward to slow down the flow.
+The muscles a baby uses when he sucks from a bottle differ from those used when sucking from the breast.
+In bottle feeding, the liquid becomes more accessible and faster.
+Sometimes, the food comes out too fast, and the baby must push his tongue forward to slow the flow.
 This forward motion of the tongue may lead to a condition called tongue thrust.
-Some dentists feel that bottle feeding leads to tongue thrust which in turn leads to improper teeth and speech development.
+Some dentists feel that bottle feeding leads to tongue thrust and improper teeth and speech development.

 5 Benefits of breastfeeding -convenience